vinosatravel/www.vinosatravel.com/content/blog/getting-to-singapore/index.md

 As a tourist, it is your responsibility to ensure that your travel documents meet Singapore's border measures.
 Here's what you need to know:

+### What is the official currency?

+The official currency is `Singapore Dollar (SGD)`

+Please seek your Tour Guide's advise on the recommended amount needed for your trip.

+### Do I need to bring my country's passport?

+{{< alert icon="check" cardColor="green" iconColor="white" textColor="white" >}}
+Yes, you need to produce your country's original passport throughout your immigration clearance

+IMPORTANT: It is up to the country's discretion in permitting entry

+{{< /alert >}} <br>

 ### Do I need to bring my country's identity card / visa?